pa2si/tortuga-storytelling/README.md

 v 1.0.21

+- openGraph metadata for single Event has a now width and height

+v 1.0.22

 What's new:

-- openGraph metadata for single Event has a now width and height
+- openGraph metadata for single Event has a now new width and height

 Done: